Content Marketing on a Shoestring:

 ChatGPT and AI Writing Assistants

-The critical point: according to content quality specialists, always edit and personalise AI output.
+The critical point: always edit and personalise AI output.
 For UK audiences, this step is essential to avoid generic language and ensure tone, spelling, and examples feel locally credible.
 AI provides structure and overcomes blank-page syndrome, but your expertise and voice must shine through the final content.

 Canva for Visual Content

-According to design tool research, Canva’s free version provides remarkable capabilities for creating social media graphics, simple infographics, presentations, and marketing materials.
-According to practical usage guidance, the free tier includes:
+Canva’s free version provides remarkable capabilities for creating social media graphics, simple infographics, presentations, and marketing materials.
+The free tier includes:

 Smartphone Video Creation

-According to video marketing research, 50% of UK businesses use short-form video in their content strategy.
-According to production guidance, you don’t need expensive equipment—modern smartphones shoot excellent video, and free apps like CapCut or InShot provide basic editing capabilities.
+50% of UK businesses use short-form video in their content strategy.
+You don’t need expensive equipment—modern smartphones shoot excellent video, and free apps like CapCut or InShot provide basic editing capabilities.

 Strategy 3: Focus Ruthlessly on One Platform